Time-Frequency Analysis with the Continuous Wavelet Transform

 Another way to isolate the emission is to use the inverse CWT to reconstruct a frequency-localized approximation in the time domain.

-Construct a frequency-localized emission approximation by extracting the CWT coefficients corresponding to frequencies between 1150 and 1350 Hz.
-Use these coefficients and invert the CWT.
+Reconstruct a frequency-localized emission approximation by inverting the CWT in the frequency range [1150 1350] Hz.
 Plot the original data along with the reconstruction and markers indicating the beginning and end of the evoking stimulus.

 In the time-domain data, you clearly see how the emission ramps on and off at the application and termination of the evoking stimulus.